Mary Therese Friel: Post-pageant years

 After passing on her crown to Shawn Weatherly of South Carolina in May 1980, Friel returned to study, attending Fordham University in New York City.
 She signed with Ford Modeling Agency and modeled in a wide variety of American cities, as well as in Europe, as well as making the covers of Good Housekeeping and Glamour.

 In 1983 Friel decided to take a break from the "high life" and returned to her parents' new hometown, Philadelphia, Pennsylvania, becoming a teacher at a local junior college and resuming her studies at Villanova University.

 She also co-authored a book “You can be…the Model You!” and board game by the same name.

-Friel was also a coach to Andrea Zingg (nee Anderson, now Thompson) of North Wilkesboro, North Carolina (formerly East Rochester, New York).
+Friel was also a coach to Andrea Zingg (née Anderson, now Thompson) of North Wilkesboro, North Carolina (formerly East Rochester, New York).

 Zingg, known for her constitutional activism durning July 2001, managed to garner both local and national attention for the water crisis facing the farmers and ranchers of Klamath Falls, Oregon and nearby Lower Klamath National Wildlife Refuge.

-Her tenacity forced then President Bush to create a cabinet position to address the long standing issue.
+Her tenacity forced then President Bush to create a cabinet position to address the long-standing issue.